Topics Map > Services > Teaching, Learning and Classrooms > Services for Faculty

 Faculty Certificate Courses

-LAIC, OTL and Blackboard Instructional Design Services teamed up to develop four Faculty Certificate courses including an Exemplar Course Design Rubric.
-These courses have been reviewed externally, as well as internally, and are ready for enrollment.
-Faculty Certificate Courses and Exemplar Course Design Rubric
+The LAIC Instructional Designers have redesigned two of the Faculty Certificate courses including an Exemplar Course Design Rubric.
+These courses have been reviewed and will be ready for enrollment on September 1st.
+Faculty Certificate Courses and Exemplar Course Design Rubric.